 * note: special materials, as described in the DMG and other sourcebooks, follow the special rules.
 Their cost is still included in to total gpv of the item for determining the number of components required.
 Their value, however, is counted as full, and to be deducted before calculating the cost of all other components.
 For example, a mithral chain shirt +1 (value 2,100gp) would still require 3 components, one of them being a mithral shirt with a value of 1,100gp.
 Further, it would require an additional 2 components valued at a total of 500gp (1/2 of the remaining 1,000gpv) to complete its enchantment.

 Section 5: Experience Points

-Experience is divided equally among all party members (including NPCs that are working with the group at the time).
+Base experience is divided equally among all party members (including NPCs that are working with the group at the time).
 To receive the full awards for a given night, the player must be present for the entire session.
-If they miss any signficant portion of the session (more than 1/2 hour), they only get a half share of the XP.
-Characters may not be run by other players or the DM in their absence and therefore receive no XP for sessions for which they are not present.
+If they miss any signficant portion of the session (more than 1/2 hour), they only get a half share of the XP (i.e. please be on time).
+Characters may not be run by other players or the DM in their absence, and therefore receive no XP for sessions for which they are not present.

 - House Rule: Improved Critical increases the critical range of a weapon by a flat value of 2, regardless of weapon type.
 Therefore, a warrior with Improved Critical (Rapier) would have a threat range of 16-20 with a rapier, not 15-20.
 See also Keen Edge (in Section 4) for related changes.